kluctl/kluctl/docs/kluctl_project.md

 # Separating kluctl projects and deployment projects

-As seen in the `.kluctl.yml` documentation, deployment projects can rely in other repositories then the kluctl project.
+As seen in the `.kluctl.yml` documentation, deployment projects can exist in other repositories then the kluctl project.
 This is a desired pattern in some circumstances, for example when you want to share a single deployment project with multiple teams that all manage their own clusters.
-This way each team can have its own minimalistic kluct project which points to the deployment project and the teams clusters configuration.
+This way each team can have its own minimalistic kluctl project which points to the deployment project and the teams clusters configuration.

 This way secret sources can also differ between teams and sharing can be reduced to a minimum if desired.